Down county football team: 2000s–present

 In 2008, Down defeated Tyrone after a replay in the Ulster SFC but lost to Armagh in the Ulster SFC semi-final.
 Down advanced to play Offaly in the All-Ireland SFC qualifiers.
 After a convincing 5–19 to 2–10 victory over Offaly, Down faced Laois in a Round 2 qualifier.
 Defeating Laois by a single point, and with Dan Gordon being sent off, Down progressed to the last round of the qualifiers, in which the team was paired with Wexford, a game held at Croke Park.
 Down had Dan Gordon's suspension removed, but awful conditions and a poor Down performance resulted in a defeat to Wexford by a scoreline of 2–13 to 0–12.

 Down reached the 2010 All-Ireland SFC Final after a narrow win over Kildare in the semi-final.
 However, Down lost to Cork in that game, the first time Down experienced defeat in an All-Ireland SFC final.
 Cork trailed by three points at half-time but improved in the second half and won by a scoreline of 0–16 to 0–15.
 Down captain Benny Coulter's effort on 70 minutes and a fisted Daniel Hughes effort one minute into added time left one point between the teams.
 That was the way it stayed, as Cork collected its seventh All-Ireland SFC crown in front of a crowd of 81,604.

 In 2019, Down won the U20 Leo Murphy Cup Football Development League, defeating Cavan in the final by a scoreline of 1–14 to 0–11.

+Under new manager Conor Laverty Down have experienced a rebirth in the 2020s.
+The county won the 2024 Tailteann Cup, a national competition for lower-level teams, which comes with the prize of an automatic berth in the next season's All-Ireland series; that same year saw them win Division 3 of the National League.
+2025 would see Down relegated back to Division 3 of the League on score difference, advance to the semi-final of the Ulster Championship only to lose to eventual Ulster champions and All-Ireland finalists Donegal, and earn a home preliminary quarter-final in the All-Ireland series where they would drop a tight game to Galway, the previous year's All-Ireland runners-up.
+2026 was another season of peaks and valleys; despite again winning Division 3 of the National League and beating Donegal away in the the provincials, a 28-point drubbing by Armagh in the Ulster semi-final meant that Down would have to rely on other results to make the All-Ireland series based on their league position.
+Upsets elsewhere meant that they would enter the 2026 Tailteann Cup; eventually making the final, Down surged to a 12-point halftime lead over Wicklow but collapsed in the second half to lose by two.